 On that note, though, the book does not cover or review this material in a thorough manner!
 There are guides to improving your scores in each section, but just keep in mind that this book is really more about the format of the test itself and an introduction to the test.
 For content review, you should look elsewhere so that you can be both more methodical and more thorough.

 Secondly, if you have both books or came across our post about The Real ACT Prep Guide, you may have noticed that there’s some overlap between what I’m saying about The Official ACT Prep Guide and what Kristin has to say about The Real ACT Prep Guide.
 That’s because this is an updated version of that book.
 In fact, Kristin notes that the 4th edition of The Official ACT Prep Guide (they’ve since switched to years rather than editions) is just about the same book as an earlier version of The Real ACT Prep Guide.

-As Kristin notes about last year’s book, “even though this is a refreshed guide for 2016-2017, the tests are a hodgepodge of old and new material, including material you could access in old ACT prep materials or on the ACT website.”
+As Kristin notes about the 4th edition, “even though this is a refreshed guide for 2016-2017, the tests are a hodgepodge of old and new material, including material you could access in old ACT prep materials or on the ACT website.”
 The test-maker has been better in this version about website materials, but there are definitely still problems from previous versions of the book in here.

 While the book is definitely thorough, it does not review material on the test in great detail.
 In fact, the writers at times seem to go to great lengths to avoid doing so.
 This makes some of the tips frustratingly vague: “Remain calm,” for example, or “Use logic.”
 These read as filler in what is already a long book!